SSSD/sssd/SECURITY.md

 ## **Response Timeline**

-We aim to provide an initial acknowledgement of your report within `<!-- suggested: 1 day -->` .
+We aim to provide an initial acknowledgement of your report within 3 days.

 Our goal is to assess the report, coordinate fix and disclosure as quickly as possible.
 All confirmed security vulnerabilities and incidents will be addressed according to severity level and impact on the project.